mehulagg/gitlab/doc/development/elasticsearch.md

 are applied by the [`Elastic::MigrationWorker`](https://gitlab.com/gitlab-org/gitlab/blob/master/ee/app/workers/elastic/migration_worker.rb) cron worker sequentially.

-Any update to the Elastic index mappings should be replicated in [`Elastic::Latest::Config`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/elastic/latest/config.rb).
+Any update to the Elastic index mappings should be replicated in respective config files: [`Elastic::Latest::Config`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/elastic/latest/config.rb) for the main index and `Elastic::Latest::<Type>Config` for standalone indices.

 Migrations can be built with a retry limit and have the ability to be [failed and marked as halted](https://gitlab.com/gitlab-org/gitlab/-/blob/66e899b6637372a4faf61cfd2f254cbdd2fb9f6d/ee/lib/elastic/migration.rb#L40).
 Any data or index cleanup needed to support migration retries should be handled within the migration.